Expert Reveals 9 Things You Should Never Put On Our Face

 - Applying petroleum jelly on the face can cause dryness

-In times when beauty hacks and do-it-yourself skin care tips are flooded all over social media, it is important to know what is good and what can be harmful for your face.
+In times when beauty hacks and do-it-yourself skin care tips are flooded all over social media, it is important to know what is good and what can be harmful to your face.
 The skin on the face is more sensitive than the skin on the rest of the body.
 The skin on the eyes and lips are thinner and even more sensitive and fragile.
 This is the reason why you need to be more careful about the kind of products you are using on your face.

 Following are the things our expert Dr Kiran Lohia, celebrity dermatologist, suggests you never use on your face: